 Thats when I knew I couldn’t deal with the toy clutter anymore; our son was not even playing with most of the toys in his play area.

 A toy rotation system made the toys more visible to him and he now has an organized space to play in.

 5. How to handle birthdays with new toys coming in?

 When you get too many toys for birthdays, store them away and introduce a new toy on occasions when you want to mix it up within your current toy rotation.

 If you feel your child already has too many toys, talk to your guests about a no gift option.

-I know sending out a wish list of toys to the guest list is still a controversial topic.
-Many people consider this rude behavior and many others think it’s a great idea.
+I know sending out a wishlist of toys to the guest list is still a controversial topic.
+Many people consider it rude or entitled while others think it’s a great idea.